 Does Stamp Duty apply for buy-to-let properties?

 Stamp Duty does apply to buy-to-lets.
-You’ll pay the standard Stamp Duty rates, plus 3% on top.
-This also applies if you’re a first-time buyer investing in a buy-to-let property.
+You’ll pay the standard Stamp Duty rates, plus 5% on top.
+However, if you’re a first-time buyer, investing in a buy-to-let property, standard rates will apply.

 Stamp Duty: nothing to worry about?